Eddie Tyler, Superintendent

 Mr. Eddie Tyler is the Superintendent of Baldwin County Public Schools.
 Mr. Tyler was appointed superintendent on September 17, 2015.
 Mr. Tyler is a veteran of Baldwin County Public Schools, having served 25 years in our school system before he became superintendent of Eufaula City School System in February 2012.

-Mr. Tyler began his 44th consecutive year in education on July 1, 2019 and began his fifth year as Superintendent for Baldwin County Public Schools.
+Mr. Tyler will begin his 48th consecutive year in education on July 1, 2023, and begin his ninth year as Superintendent for Baldwin County Public Schools.
 Mr. Tyler's career started in Monroeville, Alabama, where he spent his first seven years in education.

 Mr. Tyler is a 2011 graduate of the University of Alabama Superintendent’s Academy.
 Additionally, he is a member of School Superintendents of Alabama (SSA) and the Council for Leaders in Alabama Schools (CLAS).

 One of six children, Mr. Tyler describes himself as a blue-collar worker in a white-collar position.
 He credits his parents for a strong work ethic and sound moral principles.
 Mr. Tyler has three children, Chase, Abby, and the late Forrest.
 He enjoys spending time with family, exercising, and working in his yard.